prateekiiest/academic-kickstart/content/author/admin/_index.md

 +++

 A computer science undergrad, soon to be graduating this year.
 An Open Source Software Developer and Advocate.
-I have been involved in open source contributions to organisations like [ { name = "FOSSASIA", url = "https://fossasia.org/" } ], Linux Foundation and NASA Open Source Software as an intern.
+I have been involved in open source contributions to organisations like FOSSASIA, Linux Foundation and NASA Open Source Software as an intern.
 Like to dwell between research and software.